 The Government of Canada Pension Centre

-The Government of Canada Pension Centre, a landmark building is located at 10 Weldon Street in Shediac.
-It was built in 1982 to become the centre of excellence in managing Canada’s pension system for Public Service, military and RCMP members.
+This landmark building is located at 10 Weldon Street in Shediac.
+It was built in 1982 to manage Canada’s pension programs for public servants, military and RCMP members.
 It also manages pensions for retired Members of Parliament, Foreign Service personnel and federal judges.

 The three-storey building has capacity for 400 employees and is approximately 6000 m2.
 It is owned and managed by Public Services and Procurement Canada.